 Geist, R, Kraines, D, and Fink, P. "NATURAL LANGUAGE COMPUTING IN A LINEAR ALGEBRA COURSE."
 (1982): 203-208.

 Kraines, D. "The Kernel of the loop suspension map."
 Illinois Journal of Mathematics 21.1 (January 1, 1977): 91-108.

 Kraines, D. "The A(p) cohomology of some k stage Postnikov systems."
 Commentarii Mathematici Helvetici 48.1 (1973): 56-71.
 Full Text

 Kraines, D, and Schochet, C. "Differentials in the Eilenberg-Moore spectral sequence."
 Journal of Pure and Applied Algebra 2.2 (1972): 131-148.
 Full Text

-On a cool, cloudy Saturday in early November, 45 teams of high students from Virginia, the Carolinas, and even three from China came to the Duke Campus to participate in the annual Duke Math Meet.
-After a light breakfast, each team was led to a... read more »
+On a cool, cloudy Saturday in early November, 45 teams of high school students from Virginia, the Carolinas, and even three from China came to the Duke Campus to participate in the annual Duke Math Meet.
+After a light breakfast, each team was led to... read more »